bm2-lab/UniTCR/README.md

 This command line will output a "Prediction_result.csv" in the directory "./Experiments/TrainingResult_BindPre".
 This file contains four columns:  Beta, Peptide, Label, and Rank, which represents TCR CDR3 sequence, the epitope sequence, the ground-truth binding specificity, and their predicted binding score, respectively.

 #### 2.2 Incorporating HLA information
+This is the setting that the TCR encoder of UniTCR is used for constructing the epitope-TCR binding prediction model using HLA information.
 #### Training:
 Command：